cap-js/docs/node.js/remote-services.md

 ### Timeout Handling

 The `requestTimeout` setting in the `cds.RemoteService` configuration specifies the maximum duration, in milliseconds (default: 60000), to wait for a response from the remote service before timing out.

 #### Configuration Option

-milliseconds (1 minute).

 ```json
 {